vacp2p/rfc/content/docs/rfcs/27/README.md

 A Waku v2 client MAY choose to persist peers across restarts, using any offline storage technology, such as an on-disk database.
-Peer persistence COULD be used to resume peer connections after a client restart.
+Peer persistence MAY be used to resume peer connections after a client restart.

 # Peer management